WaywardGame/mod-reference/README.md

 }
 ```

-Now we have renamed the branches in the game to "A Greetings Stick".
+Now we have renamed the branches in the game to "a greetings stick".
 We added a new hook (onItemEquip) so that when we equip them, they say hello to our hands.
 Why?
 There's so many reasons I don't know where to start!
 Let's continue:
 ```typescript
 private helloTerrain: number;